async-labs/builderbook/README.md

 - **Publish from Github**</br>
 Write your books, documentation, tutorials, and blog posts in Markdown, and store them all in a Github repository.
 Builder Book connects with your Github repo to publish documents to your website.

-- **Search and Bookmark**</br>
-Built-in search bar and bookmark feature for readers to find keywords in your docs and keep track of where they left off.

 - **Sell with Stripe**</br>
 Integrated with Stripe API, so you can sell books with your own Stripe account.